seblum/mlops-mlplatform-on-eks/Installation.md

 Once you have these prerequisites in place, you'll be well-prepared to proceed with the deployment of the ML Platform.

+## Bootstrap AWS Backend

+Before deploying the main infrastructure, you need to set up the S3 bucket for the Terraform state and a DynamoDB table for state locking.
+A dedicated Terraform configuration is provided to automate this process.

+1. Navigate to the bootstrap directory:
+    ```bash
+    cd deployment/bootstrap
+    ```
+2. Initialize Terraform:
+    ```bash
+    terraform init
+    ```
+3. Apply the configuration:
+    ```bash
+    terraform apply
+    ```
+This will create the S3 bucket and DynamoDB table with the default names (`mlplatform-terraform-state` and `mlplatform-terraform-locks`).
+This step only needs to be performed once for your AWS account.
+After the resources are created, you can proceed with the main deployment.

 ## Deployment

 To deploy the ML platform on AWS EKS: